-Editor’s note: We updated our trekking poles round-up on April 30, 2024, to add the women’s-specific Leki Cressida Cork Lite, move the Gossamer Gear LT5 up as our top pick for trekking pole-supported tents, and include information about our testing practices.
-We also scanned the guide to ensure all products, prices, and colorways are current at the time of publishing.
+Editor’s note: We updated our trekking poles round-up on October 7, 2024, to name the Gossamer Gear LT5 as our top ultralight telescoping pole and move the Leki Khumbu Lite up to the best option for trekking pole-supported tents.
+We added additional testing notes for the Leki Cressida Cork Lite as well as the Black Diamond Alpine Carbon Cork.
+Finally, we scanned the guide to ensure all products, prices, and colorways were current at the time of publishing.

 Our Team's Trekking Pole Picks